HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 }
 ```

-Due to some special reasons, Module Apps in TaiChi and Wuji cannot use standard methods to detect the activation state.
+Due to some special reasons, the Xposed Modules in TaiChi and Wuji cannot use the standard method to detect the activation state.

-At this point, you can use `YukiHookAPI.Status.isTaiChiModuleActive` to determine whether it is activated.
+At this point you can use `YukiHookAPI.Status.isTaiChiModuleActive` to determine whether it is activated.

 > The following example